mubaidr/macro-web/README.md

 ## 🛠️ Usage

 1. Open the extension popup
-2. Paste your JSON macro
+2. Add macro or load your macro
 3. Hit "Run Macro"
 4. Watch the magic happen

-## 📄 Roadmap

-- Macro recording (optional)
-- Looping and conditional logic

 ## 🧑‍💻 Contributing